Yasashari/C4-contest/maia9.md

 ## Recommended Mitigation Steps

 If user use minting & redeem functions to deposit & withdraw tokens then there is no error like this.
 But the issue is with the deposit & withdraw functions.
-So user need to deposit multiples of the weights array as a input of the deposit or withdraw function.
-If not it should be avoided to deposit or witdhraw , if user deposit/ witdhraw different combination of amounts.
+So user needs to deposit multiples of the weights array as an input of the deposit function.
+If not it should be avoided to deposit or withdraw, if user deposits/withdraws different combinations of amounts.

-With this mitigation user able to deposit only if amounts are multiple of weights array.
+With this mitigation, user is able to deposit only if amounts are multiple of weights array.

-Basically what does the here is calculate the shares using the user input assetAmounts , the use that shares amount to recalculate the actual amount that user need to send it order to get that shares.
-If user send amount match with it then user able to deposit it and mint shares.
+Basically what does here is calculate the shares using the user input assetAmounts , then use that shares amount to recalculate the actual amount that the user needs to be sent in order to get that shares.
+If the user sends amount match with it then user is able to deposit it and mint shares.
+[Basic implementation is here is but it needs to check round down & round up since this contract using the round down and up.
+So this allows user to use deposit or withdraw functions if shares & assetAmounts are match with roundup/ down.
+If there is a discrepeny then user unable to send tokens to deposit function.
+Anyway this implementation is rather good with the current one since current implementation is mostly caused the user funds lose.]

     93           function deposit(uint256[] calldata assetsAmounts, address receiver) public